kristinemlarson/gnssrefl/docs/pages/cofundy.md

-## COFUNDY
+## GOFUNDY

-COsortium to measure tides in the Bay of FUNDY
+GPS Observations at the bay of FUNDY

-- Ask New Brunswick-Richard Langley-to help?
+- Ask Thalia or Richard Langley-to help?
 Or Fundy Force?

-- David Purnell for a couple of instruments?
+- Felipe or D. Purnell for a couple of instruments?

 - Simon and Kristine - analysis

 - Collect one day's data to make sure it will work.
+Then for a couple months?

-- Have Richard R or Duncan tell us potential tidal ranges?
+- Richard R

+- Duncan on the history?

 ## Possible Sites